 Roaches Ruling Your Home?
 Lloyd Has Solutions

 If roaches crawling up and down your wall is driving you up the wall, let the professionals step in and help.
-Lloyd proudly uses sustainable tactics with the lowest toxicity materials possible.
+Lloyd proudly uses sustainable cockroach control tactics with the lowest toxicity materials possible.
 In many cases, low-impact baiting works excellently, where our technicians will use sticky traps to identify hot spot areas in which to deploy the baits.
 Our expert technicians are experienced in both business and residential settings and are prepared to help kick out those unwanted guests.
 Don’t delay; contact Lloyd Pest Control today!